TVATDCI/weather-CLI/README.md

 ## Overview

 This project is a full-stack weather application that allows users to search for the current weather of a city.
 It fetches weather data from the OpenWeatherMap API and displays it in a user-friendly interface.

+If you would like to check out the legacy command-line interface version, please refer to the [feature/legacy-weather-cli branch](https://github.com/TVATDCI/weather-CLI/tree/feature/legacy-weather-cli).

 The application consists of:

 - A **backend** built with Node.js and Express to handle API requests and serve weather data.
 - A **frontend** built with React to provide a dynamic and interactive user interface.